 At Plashet we aim to ensure that your daughter is fully equipped to take on the challenges of life with tenacity, optimism, resilience and faith that her hard work will reap generous rewards.
 We work in partnership with families to achieve this with outstanding results over the years and we hope this tradition continues.

 The key points of contact are the Form tutors, and Year Coordinator and Assistant Year Coordinator These members of staff meet regularly with your daughter and have an overview of her progress.
 We value good attendance, punctuality, purposeful application to studies and participation in whole school events.

 We encourage our students to take full responsibility for their learning.
 They need to make effective use of their planners to record homework and to self-monitor their attendance and punctuality.
 We encourage families and parents to support us with this by checking the school planner and signing it at the end of each week.

-Should you have any queries please do contact your daughter’s form tutor or Year Co-ordinator Team.
+Should you have any queries please do contact your daughter’s form tutor or Year Coordinator.